 - Keep regular control of your blood sugar.
 About 50% of people with Diabetes will develop kidney damage.
 Make sure you are doing all you can to stay in control!

 - Keep fit and active.
-Staying active helps in many areas to keep your kidneys healthy as well as promotes positive mood and weight loss.
+Staying active helps in many areas to keep your kidneys healthy as well as promotes a positive mood and weight loss.

 - Water, water, water!
 Keeping hydrated is good for your skin as well as your kidneys.
 Staying hydrated flushes the toxins out of the kidneys and reduces the chance of kidney stones.

 - No Smoking!
 Smoking is bad in many ways, but for the kidneys, the chance of developing cancer in them increases by 50% for smokers.

 - Stay away from over-the-counter medicine for chronic issues.
 Many over-the-counter medicines such as ibuprofen can harm your kidneys if taken regularly.
 It is ok to take for emergencies, but see a physician if you are having chronic pain for options that will not cause harm.

 Celebrate Kidney Day by learning more about your kidneys and how to keep them healthy and happy for years to come!